xiqtcacf/WaterbuckScripts/README.md

 7.3.Script to run EEMS;

+7.4.Script to estimate divergence time between two-subspecies using Fastsimcoal27;

-7.4.Script to estimate divergence time and their 95%CI range between two-subspecies using Fastsimcoal27;
+7.5.Script to estimate divergence time's 95%CI range between two-subspecies using Fastsimcoal27;

-7.5.Script to estimate divergence time using the Two-Two (TT) method.
+7.6.Script to estimate divergence time using the Two-Two (TT) method.

 ### 8.Genome-wide scans